 It’s remarkable as to how this Shabad written several centuries ago also relates to the current time we live in with a pinpoint accuracy!

-Indeed, the Gurmat Wisdom of the SGGS is for all, for all situations, for all occasions, and for all locations — UNIVERSAL!
+Indeed, the Gurmat Wisdom of the SGGS is for all, for all situations, for all occasions, and for all locations, for all times — UNIVERSAL!